About

 Both Avery and Dean were appalled by the way the massacre had been whitewashed in the historical record.
 In Colfax, there was a "historical marker" that claimed the event was a "race riot" put down by white men, three of whom lost their lives in the battle.
 This narrative was false and offensive, and Avery and Dean both knew that something needed to be done to set the record straight.

 But Avery and Dean didn't want to stop there.
 They knew that more needed to be done to honor the memory of the Black men who had been killed in the massacre and to educate people about the true history of what had happened.
-They decided to form the Colfax Memorial Organization, a nonprofit dedicated to memorializing the victims of the Colfax Massacre and promoting the educational opportunities of Black students in Grant Parish.
+They decided to form the Colfax Memorial Organization, a nonprofit dedicated to memorializing the victims of the Colfax Massacre and promoting the educational and economic opportunities of Black students in Grant Parish.

 In the end, the story of Avery and Dean is a story of two men who have come together across racial and historical divides to honor the memory of those who were unjustly killed in the Colfax Massacre.
 It is a story of two men who are trying to make a difference in their community and in the world.
 And it is a story that reminds us of the power of friendship, perseverance, and the human spirit.